treeverse/lakeFS/docs/reference/export.md

 ---
 layout: default
-title: Exporting data
+title: Exporting Data
 description: Use lakeFS Spark client to export lakeFS commit to the object store.
 parent: Reference
 nav_order: 5
 has_children: false
 ---

-# Exporting data
+# Exporting Data
 {: .no_toc }
 The export operation copies all data from a given lakeFS commit to a designated object store location.